olcf/olcf-user-docs/systems/summit_user_guide.rst

 .. note::
-    An error is reported when using ERF on Summit.
-Please visit `Known Issues <https://docs.olcf.ornl.gov/systems/summit_user_guide.html#open-issues>`__ for solutions.
+    Please note, a known bug is currently preventing execution of most ERF use cases.
+We are working to resolve the issue.
+If you experience issues using the ERF feature, please see the work around in `Known Issues <https://docs.olcf.ornl.gov/systems/summit_user_guide.html#open-issues>`.

 CUDA-Aware MPI
 --------------